 After graduating from the De Havilland Technical School, Alastair worked on Flight magazine from 1955, where he specialised in testing light aircraft and covering civil aviation.
 He began his air transport career with Air Charter, one of the carriers which came together to form British United Airways (BUA) in 1960.
 Alastair became head of planning with BUA and was a key member of the team which created BCAL following the Edwards Report ‘British Air Transport in the Seventies.’
 This recommended creation of a ‘second force airline’ through the merger of Caledonian Airways and BUA.
 Initially known as Caledonian-BUA, the new airline was formed in 1970 with Alastair appointed director of research and development.

 He rose to become managing director and then executive vice-chairman under BCAL Chairman, the late Sir Adam Thomson.
 Following the take-over of BCAL by the privatised British Airways in 1987, Alastair became a senior consultant to Goldman Sachs.
 Alastair was a long-standing, highly-regarded Trustee of Brooklands Museum.
 A classic car enthusiast he was a former Captain of the Frazer Nash Car Club.
-At the time of going to press, funeral/memorial details are yet to be announced.

 Video of Alastair drving his Frazer Nash in 2015, aged 86 at that time.
 Click Here